The Krypton Factor: Observation (1977–1995, 2009–2010)

 This round often involved watching a specially made clip being broadcast then, with an edited-together clip from a feature film or a television programme that was out in that particular year.
 In the earliest series, contestants were each asked three two-point questions (the first was an either-or question, the second was visual, and the third pertained to dialogue) on the clip in turn, followed by an identity parade where they were shown nine similar-looking actors, one of whom appeared in the clip.
 Each player who identified the correct actor earned four points.
 This was later changed so that each contestant was asked two two-point questions in turn, followed by four one-point toss-up questions open to all players with no penalty for a wrong answer, and the identity parade was worth two points.

 From 1986 to 1988, contestants were shown a clip twice and asked to spot five differences between two similar clips (six differences in 1988), and in 1986 and 1987, each player earned two points for each correctly identified difference.
-Many of the sequences recorded for the 1988 series were written by and featured Andrew O'Connor.
+Many of the sequences recorded for the 1988 series were written by and featured Andrew O'Connor and his Copy Cats castmate Jessica Martin.
 From the 1989 and 1990 series, contestants were invited to spot six deliberate continuity errors (five in the 1990 series) contained in one clip.
 In some of his earliest television appearances, Steve Coogan starred in many of the sequences featured in the 1989 series.
 From 1991 to 1993, contestants answered six multiple-choice questions (five in the 1993 series) relating to the clip (e.g. "What did he say when he entered the room?" or "What was on the table?"), and the time used to provide the correct answers was used to break ties.